mikeoverbay/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 70:
+Fixed a bug with loading the Skorpion and other tanks.

 ## Version 69:
 Fixed a issue with the a tanks item_def file messing up finding camouflage texture tile information.
 Replaced the season ICONS with edited versions from the game data.